 Deposit requirements and protections

-It's important to ensure that your deposit is protected.
-Check if the developer uses a deposit protection scheme and understand the terms.
-This protection is crucial if the developer fails to complete the property or meets financial difficulties.
+Make sure that your deposit is protected.
+Check if the developer uses a deposit protection scheme and understands the terms.

-Calculating stamp duty for off plan properties
+Calculating stamp duty for off-plan properties

 Stamp duty is a tax that you, as a buyer, must pay when purchasing a property in the UK.
-For off plan properties, the calculation of stamp duty can differ slightly from traditional property purchases.
-The tax amount depends on the property's purchase price and your circumstances, such as whether you're a first-time buyer or if you own other properties.
+For off-plan properties, the calculation of stamp duty can differ slightly from traditional property purchases.

-Off plan properties might also attract other costs impacting the overall budget.
-These include reservation fees or payments for customizations.
-It's crucial to factor these into your overall financial plan.
+You must factor in these costs into your overall financial plan.
 Additionally, if you own another property, a higher rate of stamp duty may apply, adding to your costs.

-Stamp duty relief for first time buyers
+Stamp duty relief for first-time buyers

 Eligibility criteria